Joachim Peiper: War crimes trial

 The military tribunal were unconvinced by Peiper's testimony that, as the commanding officer of the Battle Group Peiper, he, Col. Peiper, had no command responsibility for the summary execution of American PoWs by his Waffen-SS soldiers.
-When asked about having ordered his soldiers to summarily murder Belgian civilians, Peiper said that the dead people were partisan guerrillas — not civilians.
+When asked about having ordered his soldiers to summarily murder Belgian civilians, Peiper said that the dead people were partisan guerrillas—not civilians.

-Two witnesses testified to having heard Peiper on two occasions order the summary execution of U.S. PoWs; yet, when the prosecutor asked whether or not he gave the orders for the summary executions, Peiper denied the veracity of the eyewitness testimony, claiming that the testimony had been coerced from men under mental duress and physical torture.
+Two witnesses testified to having heard Peiper on two occasions order the summary execution of US PoWs; yet, when the prosecutor asked whether or not he gave the orders for the summary executions, Peiper denied the veracity of the eyewitness testimony, claiming that the testimony had been coerced from men under mental duress and physical torture.

-Death sentence
+Commuted death sentence

-On 16 July 1946, the military tribunal for the Malmedy Massacre Trial convicted Obersturmbannführer Joachim Peiper of the war crimes of which he was accused, and sentenced him to be hanged.
-In the judicial system of the U.S. Army, a sentence of death is automatically reviewed by the U.S. Army Review Board, and, in October 1947, death-sentence reviewers commuted some verdicts into long imprisonment for Nazi war criminals.
-In March 1948, Gen. Lucius D. Clay, the U.S. military governor of Occupied Germany, reviewed 43 death sentences, and confirmed the legality of only 12 death sentences, including the death sentence of Waffen-SS Col. Peiper.
+On 16 July 1946, the military tribunal for the Malmedy Massacre Trial convicted Joachim Peiper of the war crimes of which he was accused and sentenced him to be hanged.
+In the judicial system of the US Army, a sentence of death is automatically reviewed by the US Army Review Board, and, in October 1947, death-sentence reviewers commuted some verdicts into long imprisonment for Nazi war criminals.
+In March 1948, Gen. Lucius D. Clay, the US military governor of Occupied Germany, reviewed 43 death sentences, and confirmed the legality of only 12 death sentences, including the death sentence of Waffen-SS Col. Peiper.

-Release from prison

 In 1951, about politicking for the political rehabilitation of Waffen-SS Colonel Joachim Peiper, ex-general Heinz Guderian said to a correspondent:

 At the moment, I'm negotiating with General Handy [in Heidelberg], because [he] wants to hang the unfortunate Peiper.
 McCloy is powerless, because the Malmedy trial is being handled by Eucom, and is not subordinate to McCloy.
 As a result, I have decided to cable President Truman and ask him if he is familiar with this idiocy.

-In 1948, the judicial reviewers of the trial verdicts of the military tribunal commuted the war-crime death sentences of some Waffen-SS defendants in the Malmedy massacre trial to life imprisonment.
-By 1954, Peiper's death sentence first was commuted to 35 years of imprisonment.
+In 1948, the judicial reviewers of the trial verdicts of the military tribunal commuted the war crime death sentences of some Waffen-SS defendants in the Malmedy massacre trial to life imprisonment.
+In 1951, Peiper's death sentence was commuted to life imprisonment.
+In 1954, it was further commuted to 35 years imprisonment.
 He was released on parole on 22 December 1956.
-When Peiper was told he was being released by two U.S. soldiers, he was so shocked that he stared at them silently.
+When Peiper was told he was being released by two US soldiers, he was so shocked that he stared at them silently.
 The political lobbying of the network of SS men arranged and realised Peiper's early release from prison and his finding employment; the Mutual Aid Community of Former Members of the Waffen SS (HIAG) already had found employment for Frau Peiper near the Landsberg Prison wherein her husband resided.
 Thanks to the political influence of Albert Prinzing, an ex-functionary in the Sicherheitsdienst (SD) security service, Peiper was employed at the Porsche automobile company.